 First things first, you’ll want to take care not to overdry either area, as stripping the skin of oil will only trigger the sebaceous glands to produce more oil to make up for what was lost.
 Stop the cycle by reaching for the right formulas!
 The SLMD Acne System is a great option for helping to treat acne-prone skin with an easy, 3 step system.

 If body acne is an issue for you, you’ll want to take extra care to make sure any affected areas are cleansed gently without zapping that already thick, acne-prone area of all it’s necessary oils.
 Look for medicated washes that swap drying detergents for a higher percentage of active ingredients.
-Our favorite is the SLMD Acne Body System, which has a Body Wash and a Body Spray that contain 2% salicylic acid to treat acne while gently exfoliating the skin.
+Our favorite is the SLMD Acne Body System, which has a Salicylic Acid Body Wash and a Salicylic Acid Body Spray that contain 2% salicylic acid to treat acne while gently exfoliating the skin.

 You’ll also want to make sure that you’re cleansing your skin — no matter where it is on your body — of any dirt, oil, makeup, bacteria, or other buildup that can collect.
 This is especially true of your complexion and especially important before bed!

 A good rule of thumb is to wash your face no more than twice a day and get your suds on in the shower once a day.
 In both cases, make sure you’re using a cleanser that’s designed to treat your specific skin type — acne prone, oily, dry, sensitive, etc. If your acne is chronic, or you’re just experiencing an influx of breakouts, follow up with a leave-on treatment.
-Same goes for your back and chest — a body treatment spray like the SLMD Acne Body Spray can keep working overnight or throughout the day, as many times a day as needed.
+Same goes for your back and chest — a body treatment spray like the SLMD Salicylic Acid Body Spray can keep working overnight or throughout the day, as many times a day as needed.
 Finally, follow up with a moisturizer that’s got SPF — essential for the face, and equally important for any exposed skin on your limbs, back or chest.